Near room-temperature ferromagnetism from double-exchange in the van der Waals material CrGeTe$_3$: evidence from optical conductivity under pressure

-We now analyze the experimental plasma frequency, which shows a peculiar enhancement with pressure (see Fig.~\ref{fig:MIT}(e)).
-Our previous theoretical study showed that application of pressure creates both holes in the majority spin Cr $3d$ orbitals and electrons in the minority spin Cr $3d$ orbitals~\cite{Xu.2023}.
-In the insulating phase, electron movement is strongly suppressed, because chromium atoms are in a fully polarized Cr$^{3+}$ state.
-The appearance of holes in the Cr $3d_{z^2}$ orbital, however, leads to electron mobility and makes a double-exchange mechanism viable (see Fig.~\ref{fig:plasmaCurie}(a)).
-A theoretical study for the previously mentioned ferromagnet EuB$_6$ suggests that the Curie temperature $T_{\rm C}$ should be a linear function of the squared plasma frequency $\omega_p^2$, if the double-exchange mechanism is responsible for the increased ordering temperature~\cite{Pereira.2004}.
+While these considerations already suggest that a double-exchange mechanism may be responsible for the sharp increase of the Curie temperature in the metallic phase, our experimental determination of the squared plasma frequency reveals a distinct enhancement in the metallic phase (see Fig.~\ref{fig:MIT}(e)).
+A mean-field study~\cite{Pereira.2004} of the double-exchange Hamiltonian~\cite{Anderson.1955} shows that the Curie temperature $T_{\rm C}$ should be a linear function of the squared plasma frequency $\omega_p^2$ in double-exchange magnets.
 In the metallic phase of CrGeTe$_3$, this relation is in excellent agreement with our data and those of Ref.~\cite{Bhoi.2021} (see Fig.~\ref{fig:plasmaCurie}(b)).
 By matching the values of the plasma frequency back to the pressure axis, we obtain Fig.~\ref{fig:plasmaCurie}(c), which shows that the double-exchange model accurately describes the rise in Curie temperature upon entering the metallic phase.
-The appearance of holes in the majority spin Cr $3d_{z^2}$ orbital is also consistent with the slight decrease in magnetic moment at the onset of increased $T_{\rm C}$~\cite{Bhoi.2021}.
-These insights into the magnetism of CrGeTe$_3$ explain why nanoscale devices fabricated from this material are so amenable to electric-field control~\cite{Wang.2018b, Verzhbitskiy.2020}.

-The double-exchange picture also explains the strong differentiation of effective masses in CrGeTe$_3$ by orbitals and spins.
-The Cr $3d_{z^2}$ orbital is most affected by correlations, since it is fully polarized and closest to half filling.
-The creation of holes in this orbital also changes the behavior of minority spin electrons, which localize around these holes to avoid the Coulomb repulsion of a doubly occupied sites (see Ref.~\cite{Suppl}).
+Magnetism and correlations in CrGeTe$_3$ are intertwined and strongly differentiated by orbital and spin.
+Due to the trigonal crystal field, the Cr $3d_{z^2}$ orbital has the highest energy of all occupied orbitals in a Cr$^{3+}$ configuration.
+Therefore, valence fluctuations in CrGeTe$_3$ mainly affect the Cr $3d_{z^2}$ orbital.
+In particular, the creation of holes in the majority spin Cr $3d_{z^2}$ orbital enables the double-exchange process, but also affects the behavior of minority spin electrons, which localize around these holes to avoid the Coulomb repulsion of a doubly occupied site (see Ref.~\cite{Suppl}).
 This localization weakens as more holes are created, which contributes to the observed decrease of correlations (increase of ratio$_\text{corr}$) with further application of pressure in the metallic phase (see Fig.~\ref{fig:MIT}(d)).
-We conjecture that the formation of the MIR feature is connected to the aforementioned processes, but cannot prove this relation at the current stage.
+The minority spin electrons are nevertheless subject to unfavorable Hund's rule interaction (see Ref.~\cite{Suppl}), which we believe leads to the emergence of the MIR feature in the $\sigma_1$ spectrum.